jyuhuan/do.py/README.md

 [![Code Coverage](https://codecov.io/github/jyuhuan/do.py/coverage.svg?branch=master)](https://codecov.io/gh/jyuhuan/do.py?branch=master)

 # do.py
-A do-notation decoration for Python.
+A do-notation decorator for Python.

 ## Sample Usage

 Imagine you're writing a function that does three steps:
 - Call `step_one()`, which may return a number or `None`.
 - If the call above didn't return a `None`, call `step_two(n)`, which depends on the previously returned number.
 Again, `step_two()` may return a number or `None`.